TheraForge/OTFMagicBox/README.md

 Refer to our [Cocoapods Installation](Docs/Cocoapods.md) page for prerequisites, caveats and troubleshooting suggestions.

-After successful installation of `git-lfs` and Cocoapods, you can install the MagicBox app.
+After successful installation of `git-lfs` and CocoaPods, you can install the MagicBox app.

 ## App Setup <a name="App-Setup"></a>